 It only takes a few minutes to make this Artichoke Lemon Hummus.
 Just throw all the ingredients in a food processor, blend, and you are good to go!
 If you do not have a food processor, you need one!
 I have two and I use them alllllll the time.
 They can do so many things: shredding, slicing, blending, etc. We buy brick cheese and it is shredded in seconds.
 I use the processor to make all my sauces and salsas, grind cookies for crusts, the list goes on and on.
 This affiliate link is for a food processor very similar to the one that I have.
 I could not live without mine!

 Looking for more hummus inspiration?
-Check out our Roasted Poblano and Sweet Corn Hummus, Basil Pesto Hummus, or Roasted Hatch Chile Hummus.
+Check out our other hummus recipes like Roasted Poblano and Sweet Corn Hummus, Basil Pesto Hummus, or Roasted Hatch Chile Hummus.
 And we also have a Buffalo Wing Hummus which is perfect for game day!